A WordPress Page vs a Post: What’s the Difference?

 • It’s part of your site’s foundation — like the Home page, About page, or Contact page

-Pages are like the permanent signs on your website’s walls.
+WordPress pages are like the permanent signs on your website’s walls.
 They don’t move, they don’t expire, and you don’t usually create 100 of them.

-Use a Post When…
+Use a WordPress Post When…

 • You’re writing a blog article, tutorial, update, or anything time-based